-The iPhone 6’s iOS 12.1.1 update could have a significant impact on your device’s performance.
-While some iPhone 6 and iPhone 6 Plus users will see a positive impact, others could see problems.
+The iPhone 6’s iOS 12.1.4 update could have a significant impact on your device’s performance.
+While some iPhone 6 and iPhone 6 Plus users will see a positive impact, others will see problems.

-Apple’s rolled out a new point upgrade and the company’s iOS 12.1.1 update brings new features, bug fixes and security patches to the former flagships.
+Apple’s rolled out another point upgrade and the company’s iOS 12.1.4 update comes with a short list of important security patches for the former flagships.

-We’ve been using the iOS 12.1.1 update on the iPhone 6 for an extended period of time and we want to start with a quick review of its performance on the 4.7-inch iPhone 6.
+We’ve been using the iOS 12.1.4 update on the iPhone 6 for a short time and we want to start with a quick review of its performance on the 4.7-inch iPhone 6.

 We've been using the iPhone 6 since September, 2014.
 The first two years with the device were great, but the device's performance started to degrade over time.
 This is normal for old technology, but iOS 11 made things worse.